pikvm/pikvm/docs/stl/v3.2/index.md

 * The presence or absence of an OLED screen (used to display the IP address and other information).
 * The presence or absence of holes for the AUM v3.3 (Advanced USB Module, most likely you don't have it).

+Also take a look at the [PCI bracket for ATX adapter board](../atx).

 ## Buy options

 * [Small 5v fan](https://www.amazon.com/GeeekPi-Raspberry-30x30x7mm-Brushless-Retroflag/dp/B07C9C99RM) **strongly recommended** to avoid overheating in the case.